JubothoRepositories/TechnicalTest/ReadMe.md

 ![unit test coverage](Screenshots/UnitTestCoverage.png)

+ - Each component tested in the unit tests is tested in total isolation of the other components, and this is the prime goal of the unit test as methodology
+ - To achive isolation a mocking framework (Moq) is used.
+As discussed, Moq rulez.
+ - The integration tests are the examples from the assignment.
+They show the integration and communication between all (two) components in the application - the store and the basket calculator service
+ - Invalid states of the entities (Catalog and Category) are tested as well.
+For example you should not be able to have 100% discount, or -1% discount, or quantity of -1, and so on

  ## Random notes written in the course of implementation

 First, I start by creating a blank solution.
 This is possible since VS 2017, in the earlier versions an additional template was required in order to create Blank Solution, which is so useful.